eNMS-automation/eNMS/docs/base/installation.rst

  # download & run the container
  docker run -d -p 5000:5000 --name enms --restart always afourmy/enms

-Once eNMS is running, go to http://127.0.0.1:5000, then create an account and log in.
+Once eNMS is running, you can go to http://127.0.0.1:5000, create an account and log in.

 Run eNMS in Production (Unix only)
 ----------------------------------